Training and Education

 As premier research institutions, UChicago, UIUC, and the University of Wisconsin–Madison play an important role in the education of future quantum scientists and engineers.
 Both institutions provide undergraduate students opportunities to discover and develop knowledge in quantum related fields.

-The University of Chicago offers bachelor’s and PhD degrees in quantum information science (QIS) fields through the Institute for Molecular Engineering (IME) and the Physical Science Division (PSD).
+The University of Chicago offers bachelor’s and PhD degrees in quantum information science (QIS) fields through the Pritzker School of Molecular Engineering (PME) and the Physical Science Division (PSD).
 Undergraduate majors include physics, chemistry, computer science, and molecular engineering.
-The quantum track of IME’s molecular engineering major is one of the first initiatives worldwide to formally educate quantum engineers at the undergraduate level, and is offered in close collaboration with the PSD.
-The IME graduate program is also one of the first in the nation to offer a quantum engineering focus.
-Former students in the IME’s quantum engineering program have gone on to careers with leading organizations such as Google, IBM, and Intel.
-Graduate students train with faculty members across the IME, the James Franck Institute, the Department of Physics, the Department of Chemistry, and the Department of Computer Science.
+The quantum track of PME’s molecular engineering major is one of the first initiatives worldwide to formally educate quantum engineers at the undergraduate level, and is offered in close collaboration with the PSD.
+The PME graduate program is also one of the first in the nation to offer a quantum engineering focus.
+Former students in the PME’s quantum engineering program have gone on to careers with leading organizations such as Google, IBM, and Intel.
+Graduate students train with faculty members across the PME, the James Franck Institute, the Department of Physics, the Department of Chemistry, and the Department of Computer Science.

 The University of Illinois at Urbana-Champaign’s Illinois Quantum Information Science and Technology Center (IQUIST) is establishing Quantum Information Science-focused educational programs that will prepare tomorrow’s quantum-smart workforce to meet technological challenges beyond the digital age.
 Additionally, students currently pursue degrees that focus on QIS within the university’s physics, electrical and computer engineering, computer science, and math departments—tackling a variety of QIS-related topics.